SaschaC/RepData_PeerAssessment1/PA1_template.md

 ##    steps     date interval
 ##     2304        0        0
 ```
 The number of rows with missing values is 2304.
-Missing values only occur in the 'steps' column.
+The missing values only occur in the 'steps' column.

 ####2./3.
 Devise a strategy for filling in all of the missing values in the dataset.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.